RynoLiu/BacNex/README.md

 $ conda activate bacnex_env
 ```

 This command will automatically install dependencies of BacNex.
-The YAML files are in **env**.
+The YAML files are in [env](/env/).

 #### Automatical installation
 1. [HUMAnN 3](https://github.com/biobakery/humann)